mappu/autoconfig/README.md

 	- MultilineString
 	- OneOf
 	- Password
-	- Any custom type that implements the `Autoconfiger` interface
+	- Any custom type that implements the `Renderer` interface

 ## Customization